Released2010

 4:09

-Interesting facts and trivia about Knockout.
-By Songfacts®.
+Interesting facts about Knockout.
+By Songfacts.

 Lil Wayne gets knocked out by Nicki Minaj on this track, and vice versa, as they play the role of satisfied lovers.
 It was the first chart single for Minaj, who was signed to Lil Wayne's Young Money label.
 Wayne championed Minaj when she was just starting out, and appeared on her mixtapes before signing her in 2009.
 At the time, female MCs were hard to come by - rap was thoroughly dominated by guys.
 That changed when Minaj came on the scene.
 With "Knockout," she showed that she could punch up tracks from a sorely lacking female perspective, and did so with features for the likes of Ludacris ("My Chick Bad"), Usher ("Lil Freak") and Jay Sean ("2012 (It Ain't the End)") before releasing her debut album, Pink Friday.